MohdNawf/todolist-react/README.md

-# todolist-react
-a simple todo list using react
+trying to learn react through a simple to do list